o3de/o3de.org/content/docs/userguide/shader-ref-vegetation.md

+description: ' Use the vegetation shader to render trees, bushes, grass, and other vegetation in &ALYlong;. '
+slug: shader-ref-vegetation
+title: Vegetation Shader
+---
 # Vegetation Shader<a name="shader-ref-vegetation"></a>

 The Vegetation shader is used to render trees, bushes, grass and other vegetation, as well as imparting various bending motion effects\.